Television, Commercials, and Your Child

-The study was based on 12,004 commercials airing between 7 AM and 10 PM (both on weekends and weekdays) on twelve channels.
-Another 2,433 commercials airing on three children’s channels were used for comparison.
+The study was based on 12,004 commercials airing between 7 a.m. and 10 p.m. (both on weekends and weekdays) on 12 channels.
+Another 2,433 commercials airing on 3 children’s channels were used for comparison.
 All commercials were carefully rated by trained raters to rule out possible bias.
 Along with rating the commercials, the rating for the show in which the commercial appeared was also recorded to compare positive and negative content.

-Perhaps not surprisingly, MTV aired the most commercials (13.2 per cent of the sample) while PBS aired the fewest (6.2%).
-Overall, commercials rated as having positive content made up 20.2 per cent of the total while negative content was found in 13.7 per cent of commercials.
-Commercials with disturbing behaviors made up the most common type of negative content (6.0 per cent) with violent behaviour being the next most common category (5.2 per cent).
-Most commercials airing on the nine general channels studies were rated as neutral.
+Perhaps not surprisingly, MTV aired the most commercials (13.2 percent of the sample) while PBS aired the fewest (6.2%).
+Overall, commercials rated as having positive content made up 20.2 percent of the total while negative content was found in 13.7 percent of commercials.
+Commercials with disturbing behaviors made up the most common type of negative content (6.0 percent) with violent behaviour being the next most common category (5.2 percent).
+Most commercials airing on the 9 general channels studies were rated as neutral.

-When compared with commercials on children’s channels however, the researchers found no real differences for rate of negative content or violent and disturbing behaviours.
+When compared with commercials on children’s channels, however, the researchers found no real differences for the rate of negative content or violent and disturbing behaviours.
 Commercials airing on children’s channels also had significantly more negative modeling than commercials on the general channels.
-Researchers also found a strong link between television program rating and positive content during commercials.
+Researchers also found a strong link between television program ratings and positive content during commercials.

 But how much impact does inappropriate content in television commercials have on children?
 Considering that these commercials are designed to influence behaviour, whether directly or indirectly, it seems surprising that there is little real control over what children see in commercials aside from the self-policing provided by the television industry itself.